Minimum Energy Efficiency Standards (MEES)

 Landlords should consider planning for 2020 or the next change of tenant by reviewing the recommendations for their EPC that will suggest ways to improve the rating.
 Improvements can include:

-- Boiler renewal
+- Boiler upgrade

-- Installation of radiator thermostats
+- Installation of heating controls

-- Upgrade and install loft insulation
+- Install or increase loft insulation

 - Install cavity wall insulation